 As the seasons change, the evening chills can turn into frightfully cold weather.
-You must take the correct measures to ensure that you’re staying warm even in the most extreme cold weather.
+You must take the correct measures to ensure that you know how to stay warm in extremely cold weather.

 Whether you live in a house that just gets chilly at night or you live somewhere more remote that deals with more extreme weather, you need to know how to keep yourself and your home warm and insulated not just for comfort’s sake, but also for your own health and well being.